Best Vegan Meal Delivery of 2026: We Tried the Top Vegan Meal Kits

 Prepared meals versus meal kits: Prepared meals come ready to heat in the microwave or in a pan on the stovetop.
 Meal kits, on the other hand, provide all the ingredients and instructions you’ll need to prepare the meals yourself.
 Though prepared meals are easier and take less time, meal kits may be good for those who like cooking or want to learn to cook.

-Fresh versus frozen: On this list, we only have one meal delivery service that offers fresh meals you keep in the fridge for eating or heating: Thistle.
-All other prepared meal delivery services offer preprepared meals that are frozen.
+Fresh versus frozen: On this list, we have only one meal delivery service that offers fresh meals you can keep in the fridge to eat or heat: Thistle.
+All other prepared meal delivery services offer preprepared meals that are frozen — except for the recently added The Cumin Club, which has freeze-dried meals in pouches.

 Thistle Pad Thai on a beige speckled plate on a wood table.